mauricioabreu/load-balancingo/README.md

 ## Highlights

-* 📚 Educational Focus: Designed for learning, not just production.
+* 📚 Educational Focus: Designed for learning.
 * 🔄 Algorithms: Round Robin, P2C, and more illustrated.
 * 📊 Metrics: Integrated insights with Prometheus and Grafana.